 Specifically, the Act provides a deduction of 20 percent of a pass-through entity's domestic-sourced (including from Puerto Rico) qualifying business income (QBI) (including QBI earned by trusts, estates or individuals).
 QBI generally excludes income from specified service trades or businesses and amounts treated as reasonable compensation by an S corporation or guaranteed payments by partnerships.
-The deduction is limited to the greater of: (i) 50 percent of the taxpayer's share of the W-2 wages paid by the pass-through entity; or (ii) 25 percent of the taxpayer's share of the W-2 wages paid by the pass through entity, plus 2.5 percent of the unadjusted business where the principal asset of such trade or business is the reputation or skill of one or more of its employees or owners, or which involves the performance of services that consist of investing and investment management trading, or dealing in securities, partnership interests, or commodities."
-However, denial of the deduction for such income does not apply to joint filers with taxable income of \$315,000 (\$157,000 for individual filers) or less and is phased in between \$315,000 and \$415,000 (\$207,500 for individual filers).
-Taxable income of above \$415,000 for joint filers and above \$207,500 for individual filers does not qualify for any of the deduction if derived from a business providing legal, medical, accounting or other specified services.
-The deduction is available beginning Jan.
-1, 2018, but expires after Dec.
-31, 2025.
+The deduction is limited to the greater of: (i) 50 percent of the taxpayer's share of the W-2 wages paid by the pass-through entity; or (ii) 25 percent of the taxpayer's share of the W-2 wages paid by the pass through entity, plus 2.5 percent of the unadjusted basis, immediately after acquisition, of all qualified property (generally, tangible depreciable property used in the production of business income which has not been fully depreciated prior to the close of the taxable year).
+This limitation does not apply to joint filers with taxable income of \$315,000 (\$157,000 for individual filers)